 This gooey, chewy, skillet chocolate chip cookie pizookie is made with browned butter and lots of chocolate!
 Serve it warm with scoops of vanilla ice cream for the classic pizookie experience.
 With chewy edges, and a gooey center, this skillet cookie is a dream come true!

 Are you a chocolate chip cookie lover too?
-We have so many cookie recipes on our site; but I suggest you try these chocolate chip cookie bars, oatmeal chocolate chip cookies, double chocolate chip cookies, and our Crumbl chocolate chip cookies (a perfect copycat recipe).
+We have so many cookie recipes on our site! but I suggest you try these oatmeal chocolate chip cookies and our Crumbl chocolate chip cookies (a perfect copycat recipe).
+More of a pizookie lover?
+Then you’ll love our Chocolate Chip Cookie Cake!

 Why This Recipe Works